-On April 10, 1968, Gworek, together with Cohen, met with the TICA group and, during the course of this meeting, heard the people voice their concern over the sewer situation, the need for new schools, and their interest in protecting their property values which they thought would diminish if low income housing was constructed in the third ward.
+situation, the need for new schools, and their interest in protecting their property values which they thought would diminish if low income housing was constructed in the third ward.
 Cohen pointed out that there were practical and legal methods of insuring that the high quality environment in the third ward neighborhoods would be maintained even if the first ward group constructed homes in the third ward.
 He suggested that restrictive covenants could be attached to the land, requiring certain minimum values on all houses to be constructed in a particular neighborhood.
 He ventured the opinion that the first ward people who wished to move to the third ward would be equally as concerned with schools and sewers as the people in the third ward present at the meeting.
-One man at the meeting interjected that 'the Negro in the third ward have been accepted without incident and a grand scale integration now instead of the gradual way now being down will only cause more unrest and misunderstanding.'
+One man at the meeting interjected that "the Negro in the third ward have been accepted [sic] without incident and a grand scale integration now instead of the gradual way now being down [sic] will only cause more unrest and misunderstanding."
 At the end of this meeting, it was agreed that another meeting would be scheduled later in conjunction with the first ward group, at which representatives of both sides would meet and exchange their views.

-688 The meeting with the first ward group was held on April 24, 1968 and again Gworek and Cohen Conducted the meeting.
+The meeting with the first ward group was held on April 24, 1968 and again Gworek and Cohen conducted the meeting.
 Cohen briefly summarized the attitudes of the third ward group expressed at the first meeting.
 He stated that they were concerned with sewers, schools, and housing values.
-He noted that, 'if these are the only objections to the sale of the land, we now have a common ground to begin.'
+He noted that, "if these are the only objections to the sale of the land, we now have a common ground to begin."
 Harold Thornton, the K.P.H.A. consultant, acted as spokesman for the first ward group expressing their attitudes toward moving to the third ward and the recently evidenced opposition to this move.
-He referred to rumored threats of violent action if first ward families attempted to move to the third ward, but assured that arrangements had already been made through the Justice Department and the Attorney General's office of these threats had any basis in fact.
-He suggested a series of meetings be set up to orient both groups on the common problems of living together in the same community.
+He referred to rumored threats of violent action if first ward families attempted to move to the third ward, but assured that arrangements had already been made through the Justice Department and the Attorney General's office if these threats had any basis in fact.
+He suggested a series of meetings be set up to orientate both groups on the common problems of living together in the same community.
 As to the sewer problem, Thornton noted that the mayor's budget had some provisions for sewers in this area, but that further improvement had been hindered because of a personality conflict between the present administration and the City Council.
 As in the first meeting, it was agreed that another meeting would be held where representatives of this group would meet with representatives of the third ward group to discuss their problems.